scottericpetersen/pro-audio-on-linux/README.md

 ### Paths and config file priority
 Programs, daemons, etc, will look for user-specific config files before defaulting to system-level locations.

-**Gotcha:** some programs on different distributions will look for user-space config files in different places.
+**Gotcha:** On different distributions, the config files for a given program will have different user-space paths.

-**Gotcha:** Some software will not use user space configs, requiring you to edit system level (ex. /etc/...) config files.
+**Gotcha:** Some software does not use user-space configs at all.
+Configuring these programs requires you to edit system level (ex. /etc/...) files.

-**Gotcha:** Some software does not install a config file at all and one must be created before it can be populated.
+**Gotcha:** Some software does not install a config file at all -- one must be created before it can be populated.
+Sometimes a quick duckduckgo search will reveal sample configurations which may or may not be appropriate for one's use case.

-**Gotcha:** The configuration for some software (ex. pipewire) is affected by the configuration of another program (wireplumber).
+**Gotcha:** The configuration for one program (ex. pipewire) might be affected by the configuration of another program (wireplumber).
 In most instances, this should be clear from the functionality and architecture of the software, but it can be transparent.